 The list is made from the least to most favorite one.

-(As the most of my lists, I do not include items with price above 500 dollars, as they tend to be too expensive for the functions they provide.)
+(As the most of my lists, I do not include items with prices above 500 dollars, as they tend to be too expensive for the functions they provide.)

 I know I have said that I don’t like cookers that can do more things in an okay way.

-But the thing is that Hamilton Beach is the only US brand that is capable of providing you with something at least close to the rice only cooker with timer.
+But the thing is that Hamilton Beach is the only US brand that is capable of providing you with something at least close to the rice-only cooker with a timer.